HTPCs are for geeks

 Home theater PCs, on the other hand, aren't as easy to find ready-made.
 The majority of PC users have a conception of a "PC" as a tower with noisy fans that sits at a desk in another room and is connected to a small (by TV standards) monitor, and putting a PC like this in the living room has a low spouse acceptance factor due to poor aesthetics.
 So an HTPC needs either A. a special HTPC chassis designed to look no less out of place next to a TV than a DVD player or a cable box, or B. a cabinet with adequate ventilation to hide a tower-style PC.
 Special HTPC cases are available, but not usually for ready-built PCs from the major PC makers.
 I guess that's why most guides about getting started that I've found on HTPC forums talk about building your own.

 An appliance typically costs substantially less than a PC for a few reasons: 1. economies of scale, 2. an operating system cheaper than Windows Home Premium, and 3. a pricing strategy based on expected attach rate.
 One can repurpose an existing PC as an HTPC, and the cables to connect it to an HDTV shouldn't cost more than $20 at Monoprice.
-But someone who doesn't own more than one PC will end up doing homework and Facebook on a TV.
-(Not that there's anything wrong with that.)
+But someone who doesn't own more than one PC will end up doing homework and Facebook on a TV. see nothing wrong with that, particularly if single.
+But a home theater PC can can quickly become a single point of failure that takes out all entertainment in the household when it breaks or is busy installing a major system software update.

 Ideally, I want to be able to recommend a make and model with easy-to-learn media discovery and playback (the "HT") but still capable of doing everything a computer can do (the "PC") to friends and family.
 Is there a home theater PC that is as easy for an end user to assemble and use as an Xbox 360, PS3, or other set-top appliance, yet can still be used as a PC for surfing the web or playing PC games?
 Are these goals in some way mutually exclusive, or why else is the market not there?